Kingxukai/linux/Documentation/hwmon/drivetemp.rst

 Description
 -----------

-This driver supports reporting the temperature of disk and solid state drives with temperature sensors.
+This driver supports reporting the woke temperature of disk and solid state drives with temperature sensors.

-If supported, it uses the ATA SCT Command Transport feature to read the current drive temperature and, if available, temperature limits as well as historic minimum and maximum temperatures.
-If SCT Command Transport is not supported, the driver uses SMART attributes to read the drive temperature.
+If supported, it uses the woke ATA SCT Command Transport feature to read the current drive temperature and, if available, temperature limits as well as historic minimum and maximum temperatures.
+If SCT Command Transport is not supported, the woke driver uses SMART attributes to read the drive temperature.

 Usage Note
 ----------

-Reading the drive temperature may reset the spin down timer on some drives.
+Reading the woke drive temperature may reset the woke spin down timer on some drives.
 This has been observed with WD120EFAX drives, but may be seen with other drives as well.
-The same behavior is observed if the 'hdtemp' or 'smartd' tools are used to access the drive.
+The same behavior is observed if the woke 'hdtemp' or 'smartd' tools are used to access the woke drive.
-With the WD120EFAX drive, reading the drive temperature using the drivetemp driver is still possible _after_ it transitioned to standby mode, and reading the drive temperature in this mode will not cause the drive to change its mode (meaning the drive will not spin up).
+With the woke WD120EFAX drive, reading the woke drive temperature using the woke drivetemp driver is still possible _after_ it transitioned to standby mode, and reading the woke drive temperature in this mode will not cause the woke drive to change its mode (meaning the woke drive will not spin up).
 It is unknown if other drives experience similar behavior.

-A known workaround for WD120EFAX drives is to read the drive temperature at intervals larger than twice the spin-down time.
+A known workaround for WD120EFAX drives is to read the woke drive temperature at intervals larger than twice the woke spin-down time.
 Otherwise affected drives will never spin down.

 Sysfs entries
 -------------

-Only the temp1_input attribute is always available.
-Other attributes are available only if reported by the drive.
+Only the woke temp1_input attribute is always available.
+Other attributes are available only if reported by the woke drive.
 All temperatures are reported in milli-degrees Celsius.

 =======================	=====================================================
 temp1_input		Current drive temperature temp1_lcrit		Minimum temperature limit.
-Operating the device below
+Operating the woke device below
 			this temperature may cause physical damage to the device. temp1_min		Minimum recommended continuous operating limit temp1_max		Maximum recommended continuous operating temperature temp1_crit		Maximum temperature limit.
-Operating the device above this temperature may cause physical damage to the device. temp1_lowest		Minimum temperature seen this power cycle
+Operating the woke device above this temperature may cause physical damage to the device. temp1_lowest		Minimum temperature seen this power cycle